CodingCellist/talks/2024-03-06-spls-st-andrews/abstract.md

 unintentionally, create a false sense of security.
-We present an example of how this kind of mistake can be subtly hidden, along with work on integrating QuickCheck at the type level, the result being type-driven development with increased confidence that our models are correct.
+We present an example of how this kind of mistake can be subtly hidden, along with work on integrating QuickCheck at the type level, the result being type-driven development with increased confidence that our types are correct.